- Learn about OFX's bank-beating exchange rates.

 - BGN - Bulgarian Lev

-OFX has no account set-up fees or monthly account fees.
-For each transfer you make there's a flat fee of $15 if you're transferring an amount under $10,000.
-There's no fee charged for transfers over $10,000, because OFX also makes a profit by adding a small margin to the exchange rate.
+OFX has no account setup or monthly account fees.
+However, for each transfer you make, there’s a flat fee of $15 if you’re transferring an amount under $10,000.
+There’s no fee for transfers over $10,000 because OFX also makes a profit by adding a small margin to the exchange rate.

 Like its competitors, OFX adds a profit margin to the market foreign exchange rate it quotes for your particular transfer details.
-The rate you receive may vary, depending on the current market rate, the amount of your transfer, and how often you transfer.
-However, OFX says that it offers 'bank-beating' exchange rates, and uses an independent third party – FXC Intelligence – to monitor its own rates compared with the Big Four – ANZ, CBA, NAB and Westpac – and calculate the savings made by OFX customers.
+As a result, the rate you receive may vary, depending on the current market rate, the amount of your transfer, and how often you transfer.
+However, OFX says it offers ‘bank-beating’ exchange rates and uses an independent third party – FXC Intelligence – to monitor its rates compared with the Big Four – ANZ, CBA, NAB and Westpac – and calculate the savings made by OFX customers.

 Who OFX is meant for (based on the design, features and costs)

-OFX has an extensive target market, working with businesses small and large, plus individuals wishing to send money overseas.
-If you're someone who regularly sends money to friends and family overseas, OFX could work well for you if you simply want to send money to a bank account.
-It offers a quick, reliable service and an easy-to-use web and app design.
+OFX has an extensive target market, working with small and large businesses, plus individuals wishing to send money overseas.
+If you regularly send money to friends and family overseas, OFX could work well for you if you want to send money to a bank account.
+It offers quick, reliable service and an easy-to-use web and app design.